Answering "What Makes You Unique" In A Job Interview

 Do the work!
 What Makes You Unique?
 Final interview preparation

 We've covered a broad range of tools and techniques that you can use to prepare your best possible answer to the interview question “What makes you unique?”.
 Answering this question can seem daunting at first, but is simply about making it clear that you will be a great fit for the position.
 This does not require that you paint yourself as extraordinarily special, nor does it require any knowledge of the other candidates with whom you are competing.
 It can be answered effectively simply by knowing what your strengths and skills are, and connecting these to the needs of the position and the needs of the company in a clear, logical, and specific way.
 Now that you know how and what to prepare, go and do the work!
+Remember your work ethic is somewhat at question, so be prepared as much as you possibly can!
 Your future self will thank you.

 If you are looking for related interview questions, the following should be helpful:

 What are your leadership examples